• slide

 • The school has an effective referral system and strong partnership in place with relevant external agencies, including referral to Young Carer agencies providing key workers who will work with young carers and families.

-• The school was awarded the Bronze award in 2020.
+• The school has been awarded the Bronze and Silver award.

 For further advice and support visit: